Enteee/duckpond.ch/_drafts/reMarkable.md

 > [rMAPI] is a Go app that allows you to access the ReMarkable Cloud API programmatically.
 >
 > You can interact with the different API end-points through a shell.
 However, you can also run commands non-interactively.
-This may come in handy to script certian workflows such as taking automatic backups or uploading documents programmatically.
+This may come in handy to script certain workflows such as taking automatic backups or uploading documents programmatically.
 >
 > ![rMAPI console](/static/posts/reMarkable/rmapi-console.gif)

 In short, a great tool!
 Creating a derivation and using it under NixOS was easy.
-I opened a [pull request](https://github.com/juruen/rmapi/pull/78) in order to share my effords with them.
+I opened a [pull request](https://github.com/juruen/rmapi/pull/78) in order to share my efforts with them.
 Depending on the community feedback I might go ahead an add a derivation for [rMAPI] to nixpkgs later.

 # Conclusion

-I have been using the reMarkable for a few weeks now and I am very statisfied with the product.
+I have been using the reMarkable for a few weeks now and I am very satisfied with the product.
 The overall user experience is very good.
 And the graphite tips don't wear out too fast.
-For the future I would like to see the following features:
+For the future I would like to see the following features
+implemented:

-* toogle flight mode with a hardware switch
+* toggle flight mode with a hardware switch
-* mixed pdf and sheet notebooks
+* mixed PDF and sheet notebooks
 * basic shapes such as circles, squares and lines